nolafs/renaissance-website/site/content/about/_index.md

-    UKIE and BAFTA member, Videogame Ambassador and renown international speaker, Stefano is an optimist, extrovert communication veteran always looking at way to innovate.
+    UKIE and BAFTA member, Videogame Ambassador and renown international speaker, Stefano is a communication veteran always looking at way to innovate.
 team:
   heading: The Team
   team_list: